dober-man/secure-k8s-gw-ce/README.md

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/02710b3b-80cf-4c64-8de3-edb82997b6b4">

-Note: You must specify port 80 for the origin pool (even though it is technically dynamic at the Node/pod level).
+**_**_NOTE:_**:_**: You must specify port 80 for the origin pool (even though it is technically dynamic at the Node/pod level).
 Remember all traffic being sent between the XC cloud and CE is natively encrypted so this is all tunneled until the last hop to the pod.
 In our test scenario it will look like this: User-->80-->VIP-->443-->CE-->80--Origin Pool --> (Nodeport).

 Step 4: